Niksun69/beatzy/README.md

+# Warning: Still in development it may need some tweaks done to make it work

 # Beatzy – Discord Music Bot

 **Beatzy** is a self‑hosted, open‑source Discord music bot built with Python, `discord.py`, and `yt‑dlp`.